Nadaial/photography-portfolio/README.md

 The website was tested by three different users beside the developer on three different devices -two smart phones and a medium size tablet- and their feedback was taken into consideration when making adjustments:

-*Carousels navigation buttons on the portfolio page were not functional-fixed *Navbar link was not showing as active when navigating the respective page-fixed *Contact form field were too narrow when displayed on a small device- padding and margins-adjusted
+*Carousels navigation buttons on the portfolio page were not functional-fixed *Navbar link was not showing as active when the user is on the page-fixed *Contact form fields were too narrow when displayed on a small device- padding and margins adjusted

 ## Authors and acknowledgment
 Nada Abulibdeh